 Note that you would also be required to pay stamp duty of $27,000, and with legal fees this could round out to $30,000 in extra costs, in addition to the $100,000 deposit.

-Currently, interest rates hover around the 4% mark however your serviceability will be calculated with a buffer of 7%.
-This is the average long term Australian interest rate and banks use this rate in their calculations to protect their security and your ability to repay the loan over the usual loan period of 30 years.
+Currently, interest rates hover around the 4% mark however your serviceability might be calculated with a buffer of 7% (check with a good mortgage broker as the assessment levels vary).
+The banks consider 7% to be the average long term Australian interest rate so they use this rate in their calculations to protect their security and your ability to repay the loan over the usual loan period of 30 years.